k-lar/brem/man/brem.1.md

 : add an entry inside the reminders file

 **-r**
-: remove an entry inside the reminders file
+: remove an entry inside the reminders file.
+If there are multiple entries with the same number, it will remove the first instance.

 **-rn**
 : renumber all entries from top to bottom